votranphi/docsavior-api/README.md

-# Restful APIs for Docsavior
+# RESTful API for Docsavior
 The Spring Boot project for Docsavior is dedicated to creating a robust RESTful API that powers the Docsavior mobile application.
 This API facilitates seamless access to and management of a vast library of free documents, ensuring users can easily find, retrieve, and utilize the resources they need.
 Designed with scalability and performance in mind, the project provides a solid backend infrastructure to support the various functionalities of Docsavior, enhancing the user experience and ensuring reliable document delivery.

 ## Docsavior reference